Lucas-Summers/pokegan/README.md

 └── metadata.csv    # Dataset metadata (optional)
 ```

+#### Notes:
-**Note:** The dataset already has train/val/test splits, so you don't need to run `generate_splits` unless you want to recreate the splits.
+- The dataset already has train/val/test splits, so you **don't need** to run `generate_splits` unless you want to recreate the splits.
+- The `metadata.csv` file contains information about the Pokémon but isn't required for training
+- The `dataset/` folder contains the original unsplit data (not needed if train/val/test exist)

 ### 3. Verify Installation